Jamil Sidqi al-Zahawi: Early life and education

+Career in poetry and politics

 Following his return to Baghdad, he held numerous government positions: as a member of the Baghdad Education Council, where he championed education for women and as an editor of the only newspaper in Baghdad, al-Zawra.
 He was appointed a Professor of law at Baghdad University, but his tenure was short-lived.
 A controversial article on women's emancipation which exhorted women to give up the veil and called for reforms to the existing divorce laws, caused a public outcry, resulting in his home being mobbed for an entire week.
 In order to appease the public, al-Zahawi was dismissed from his academic position in 1910.
 Following this incident, he fled Iraq and resided first in Egypt and later in Turkey.

 His final return to Baghdad was after the British Mandate was formed in 1920.
 After Iraq's independence in 1921, he was elected to parliament twice and appointed to the upper chamber (1925–29).
 In his spare time, he could be found in Baghdad's cultural cafés, where he actively participated in arguments with poets and literary figures.

-During his career, he was a critic of the Wahhabis, the extremist group that was the foundation of the Saudi kingdom, and which subsequently morphed into Al Qaeda and Islamic State.
-He described their atrocities and denounced their claims that only they were the true Muslims.
-He was also a champion of women's rights, criticising the wearing of the veil, the practice of older men marrying adolescent girls, forced marriage without previous acquaintance, polygamy and male privileges.
+During his career, al-Zahawi was a critic of the Wahhabis, a reformist religious movement that was the foundation of the Kingdom of Saudi Arabia.
+He denounced their claims that only they were the true Muslims due to their radical acts.
+Al-Zahawi was also known to tackle the topic of women's rights, criticizing the wearing of the veil, the practice of older men marrying adolescent girls, forced marriage without previous acquaintance, polygamy, and male privileges.